Be the first to hear about all things Tira

 Just like with other makeup, priming your eyes before you apply makeup is necessary for crease-free results.
 Follow these steps to apply the eye primer:

-Step 2: Dot the primer — Once the eyelids are semi-dry, take a tiny amount of the white eye primer on your fingertips.
+Once the eyelids are semi-dry, take a tiny amount of the white eye primer on your fingertips.
 The white is a highly pigmented primer, so use it sparingly to prevent heaviness or unevenness in blending.

-Step 3: Warm it — Lightly rub your fingertips together to warm the primer.
+Lightly rub your fingertips together to warm the primer.
 This will make it easier to spread.

-Step 4: Apply the primer — Apply the primer in small sections.
+Apply the primer in small sections.
 Start with the middle of the eyelid, then the inner corners, outer lids and then under the brow bones.

-Step 5: Spread and blend immediately — Spread the white eye primer evenly for a smooth base.
+Spread the white eye primer evenly for a smooth base.
 Use your fingers or a brush to press the primer into the skin.
 Don't rub it in; it can create patches.
 Blend from inner to outer corners and from the lash line to the brow line.

-Step 6: Set if needed — Some primer formulas set on their own if you let them rest for about 2 minutes.
+Some primer formulas set on their own if you let them rest for about 2 minutes.
 If it still feels tacky, use a very thin layer of translucent setting powder so that it does not grab too much of the shadow.

-Step 7: Time for eyeshadow — Tap your chosen shade of eyeshadow on the eyelids and swipe for a soft blend.
+Tap your chosen shade of eyeshadow on the eyelids and swipe for a soft blend.
 Let it settle before you apply another layer of pigments.

 White eye primers are used to make the eyeshadow and liner colours become more noticeable.
 The clear primer is a better choice for natural or subtle looks.